 Tip 6.
 Get creative with themed meals

 I would definitely keep a Leftover day during the week, preferably just before your shopping trip.
-It saves money, avoids food wastage and creates space in the fridge for your fresh produce.
-Oh, and only takes minutes to put together!
+It saves money, avoids food wastage, and creates space in the fridge for your fresh produce.
+Oh, and it only takes minutes to put together!
 What’s not to love…

 Here are a few ideas to get you going: